andigu/Contest-Programming/Resources/Notes/graph.md

 Dijkstra's Algorithm
 ====================
+Dijkstra's algorithm is an algorithm for finding the shortest paths between nodes in a graph.
+Its procedure is as
+follows:
 1. Assign to every node a tentative distance value: set it to zero for our initial node and to infinity for all other nodes.
 2. Set the initial node as current.
 Mark all other nodes unvisited.
 Create a set of all the unvisited nodes called the